Q:

 A:

-in the periodic table of chemical elements, krypton (Krypton) is an element of great concern.
-Many people may be curious: "Is krypton a metal element?"
-This question seems simple, but in-depth analysis, it is necessary to discuss the basic properties, chemical behavior and classification of krypton.
-This article will analyze the relevant knowledge of krypton in detail to help readers better understand this element.
+in the periodic table of chemical elements, krypton (Krypton) is an element of great attention.
+Many people might be curious: "Is krypton a metal element?"
+This question seems simple, however in-depth analysis, it's necessary to discuss the basic characteristics, chemical behavior and classification of krypton.
+This article will examine the relevant knowledge of krypton in detail to help readers better understand this element.

-In terms of physical properties, krypton is a typical non-metallic element.
-Non-metals generally have good insulation, and krypton, as a rare gas, has extremely low conductivity, which also conforms to the characteristics of non-metals.
+157. 9°C. First Due to its extremely stable chemical characteristics, krypton hardly reacts with any other substances at room temperature.
+But In terms of physical characteristics, krypton is a typical non-metallic element.
+Non-metals generally have good insulation, and krypton, as a rare gaseous, has extremely low conductivity, which also conforms to the characteristics of non-metals.

 2. whether krypton is a metal element?